thegreenwebfoundation/carbon.txt/faq/FAQ.md

 Expanding the carbon.txt specification to cater for individual websites is on our roadmap.
 You can follow [this Github issue](https://github.com/thegreenwebfoundation/carbon.txt/issues/17) to keep updated with progress.

+## What upstream provider services are accepted?

+A list of accepted upstream provider services can be found on [this FAQ page](/faq/FAQ-SERVICES.md).

+If there's a particular service you'd like listed, but which isn't on that page then please contribute to [this issue](/issues/16).

 ## What are the accepted `doctype` values that can be used?

 Currently, we accept the doctypes below: